Mattias Ekström

-Bengt Mattias Ekström (born 14 July 1978) is a racing and rally driver from Sweden.
+Bengt Mattias Ekström (born 14 July 1978) is a racing and rally driver from Sweden, currently driving in the World Rally Raid Championship for M-Sport Ford Racing.
 He competed in the Deutsche Tourenwagen Masters for Audi from 2001 until his retirement in 2018, and has been competing in the FIA World Rallycross Championship, also for Audi, since its inception in 2014.
 He is a FIA World Rallycross Champion, a two-time DTM champion and a four-time winner of the Race of Champions.

 Career

 Ekström won his second DTM championship in 2007.

 Ekström debuted in karting in 1993.
-The next years he competed at the Renault 5 Turbo Cup, winning the championship in 1996.
-The driver progressed to the Swedish Touring Car Championship in 1997, finishing runner-up with a Volvo 850.
+In the following years, he competed at the Renault 5 Turbo Cup, winning the championship in 1996.
+He progressed to the Swedish Touring Car Championship in 1997, finishing runner-up with a Volvo 850.
 In 1998, he drove a Ford Mondeo, claiming four podiums.
 Ekström won the 1999 championship driving an Audi A4 quattro.
 He switched rides again in 2000, finishing third with a factory Volvo S40.

 In 2001, Ekström joined the Abt Junior team to compete at the Deutsche Tourenwagen Masters.
 Driving Audi TT, he finished eighth in his debut season, third in 2002, and fourth in 2003.

 In 2004, Ekström won the 2004 Deutsche Tourenwagen Masters, defeating Mercedes rivals Gary Paffett and Christijan Albers.
 In the 2005 DTM season he finished second behind Paffett.